microsoft/vscode-azureappservice/README.md

 ## Advanced Creation Configuration Settings

 * `appService.advancedCreation`
-  * Enables full control for `New Web App Create...`.
+  * Enables full control for `Create New Web App...`.
 Set this to `true` to explicitly control more settings (i.e. App Service plan size) when creating web apps rather than using the defaults.

 ## Preview Features